redstrate/Kawari/USAGE.md

 * `!spawnclone`: Spawn a clone of yourself
 * `!classjob <id>`: Changes to another class/job
 * `!unlockaction <id>`: Unlock an action, for example: `1` for Return and `4` for Teleport.
+* `!equip <name>`: Forcefully equip an item, useful for bypassing class/job and other client restrictions.
+This will *overwrite* any item in that slot!

 ### GM commands